OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 - Apache Tomcat running on port 8080.

 The same task may be performed by vulnerability scanners, but first check that the scanner of choice is able to identify HTTP[S] services running on non-standard ports.
-For example, Nessus is capable of identifying them on arbitrary ports (provided it is instructed to scan all the ports), and will provide, with respect to nmap, a number of tests on known web server vulnerabilities, as well as on the SSL configuration of HTTPS services.
+For example, Nessus is capable of identifying them on arbitrary ports (provided it is instructed to scan all the ports), and will provide, with respect to Nmap, a number of tests on known web server vulnerabilities, as well as on the SSL configuration of HTTPS services.
 As hinted before, Nessus is also able to spot popular applications or web interfaces which could otherwise go unnoticed (for example, a Tomcat administrative interface).

 ### Approaches to Address Issue 3 - Virtual Hosts